 The ideal conditions for crossing the Channel by stand up paddle board are little or no wind & neap tides.
 Neap tides (small tides) are best because they only create tiny cross currents.
 Where as spring tides (large tides) can create 4 knots cross currents that can disrupt and slow the crossing .

-We usually cross from Dungeness to Cap Griz Nez in France.
-But you can start at Folkestone and cross there the distance is similar.
-We use a local shop for board rental and training.
-Epic Life in Hastings has a lot of experience in crossing the channel by kayak and SUP’s and Cliff will be able to advise you on the correct equipment needed.
+We usually cross from Dungeness to Boulogne in France.
+We use a local guy called Cliff for board rental and training please contact us for details.
+He has a lot of experience in crossing the channel by kayak and SUP’s and Cliff will be able to advise you on the correct equipment needed.
 To get an idea of what we charge have a look at our price list.
+Included in the trip is seating for up to 9 passengers plus the return journey.